7 Ways We Change Lives

-5. The Philadelphia Museum of Art is teaching painting, papermaking, pottery and sculpture to people with Parkinson’s
+5. The Philadelphia Museum of Art is teaching painting, drawing, papermaking, pottery and sculpture to people with Parkinson’s.

-7. All over the region, people with Parkinson’s are dancing, practicing yoga, and even boxing, many for the first time
+7. All over the region, people with Parkinson’s are dancing and singing, many for the first time.

 Why do we do it?